 Learn more about scheduling your appointment and getting copies of images.

-You can radiology locations in and around Boston.
+Brigham and Women’s Hospital has many radiology locations in and around Boston.

 Tests results for lab work and imaging are available through Patient Gateway and will be communicated to you by your physician.